starryxoxo/treeajmgar/src/site/notes/Home.md

 ---

 # Hi!
 Welcome to the sworn library.
 This domain is for testing purposes only.
-Please refer to the main website <a href="https://swrn.vercel.app"></a>
+Please refer to the main website.

 | ![swrn.jpg](/img/user/b%20storage/swrn.jpg) |
 | :-----------: |